A Unified Framework for Multiple-Try Metropolis: Construction and Empirical Benchmarks: A Unified Construction of MTM Algorithms

-When constructing an MTM algorithm, two core components must be specified, each offering a degree of flexibility.
-The first component is the proposal distribution, $T_m(\cdot|\mathbf x)$, and the second is the form of the probability function for selecting the $J$-th candidate, $P(J|\mathbf y_{1:M},\mathbf x)$.
-An outline of the MTM algorithm is given in Algorithm \ref{algo:basic MTM} below.
+Constructing an MTM algorithm requires specifying two components: the candidate proposal distributions, $T_m(\cdot|\mathbf x)$, and the candidate selection probabilities, $p(J|\mathbf y_{1:M},\mathbf x)$.
+How these are chosen determines the MTM variant.
+A complete outline of the MTM transition kernel is provided in Algorithm \ref{algo:basic MTM}.